redis/redis-doc/topics/security.md

 * The Redis password is stored inside the **redis.conf** file and inside the client configuration, so it does not need to be remembered by the system administrator, and thus it can be very long.

 The goal of the authentication layer is to optionally provide a layer of redundancy.
-Should firewalling or any other system implemented to protect Redis from external attackers fail, an external client will still not be able to access the Redis instance.
+If firewalling or any other system implemented to protect Redis from external attackers fail, an external client will still not be able to access the Redis instance without knowledge of the authentication password.

 The AUTH command, like every other Redis command, is sent unencrypted, so it does not protect against an attacker that has enough access to the network to